Stereotactic Radiotherapy (SRS)

 Due to its precision, stereotactic techniques offer the advantage of sparing surrounding normal tissues more effectively compared to conventional external beam therapy.
 Moreover, stereotactic radiotherapy involves a smaller number of total treatments than traditional radiation therapies.

 The physicians at SERO were among the early adopters of this advanced technology, establishing expertise in the science and application of SABR.
-As you contemplate your next steps in cancer treatment, your SERO cancer care team is available to address any inquiries you may have about these techniques.
+As you contemplate your next steps in cancer treatment, your SERO Charlotte oncology doctors are available to address any inquiries you may have about these techniques.

 This page is designed to provide you with insights and guidance on understanding Stereotactic Radiotherapy as a treatment option.